Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/modules/00_set_docker_v2_registry/solutions/README.md

 - You have sudo access and docker installed.
 - Installation of dnsutils.
 - Openssl available.
 - For automatic installation of the solution, install also ansible must be installed as well in the system.
-Inlcuding `pip install docker`
+Including `pip install docker`